 Linens are washed once per week.
 Towels, washcloths and personal clothing items are washed twice per week.

-Medications may be dropped in the medical prescription safe for all inmates confined to the ADC.
-All prescriptions must be in their original container and have the inmate's name on them.
+Medications may be dropped in the medical prescription safe in the ADC lobby for all inmates confined to the ADC.
+All prescriptions must be in their original containers, have the inmate's name on them and be limited to a 10-day supply.